My god. We’ve made it to the end of yet another year. Against all odds, we’ve completed one full year of weekly bad movie watching.

 Ken: “Forget the sandwich!” from Low Blow

 This won best one liner for me because not only was it an insane and out of the blue one liner… it was the second insane and out of the blue one liner delivered within 20 seconds!
 Plus it was done right after a guy got murdered!
-Perfect insane one liner to wrap up and insane scene.
+Perfect insane one-liner to wrap up an insane scene.